b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 Rationale: The personal log is useful as data for self-reflexivity and data mining and for coding this repository.

+As a very strong, general rule, no eating of macronutrients bar appropriate fats and oils during hours of daylight.
+This of course, needmust have exceptionalisms: personal contraindications, professional and situational exigencies, amongst other factors.
+The app must have this as a strong policy.

 ## Saturday, September 27, 2025 ##